GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

   ]
 ) <fig:ssl:multi_source:normalization_plots>

-#gaet[
-  The experiment _without normalization_ is mysterious: I am not able to reproduce it.
+// The experiment _without normalization_ is mysterious: I am not able to reproduce it.
-  If I don't solve this, we might have to simply remove it and just compare BN to LN.
+// If I don't solve this, we might have to simply remove it and just compare BN to LN.
-]

-This particular metric clearly exposes the differences between those three choices but the other metrics behave similarly.
+This specific metric clearly exposes the differences between those three choices but the other metrics behave similarly.
-Overall, both normalization techniques bring additional stability and performance to the training process.
+Both normalization techniques bring additional stability and performance to the training process.
 However, significant differences arise when looking at the validation metrics.
 When ran in evaluation mode, i.e. using the running statistics gathered during training, the network trained with #acr("BN") performs poorly compared to training.
-This would suggest that the saved means and averages do not properly account for the differences between the training and validation sets.
+This would suggest that the saved means and averages do not adequately account for the differences between the training and validation sets.

 Interestingly, evaluating this network's performance while forcing the batch normalization to use the training strategy avoids facing this issue.
-Indeed, using the current validation batch statistics instead of the ones gathered at training time provides results on par with the training performance.
+Indeed, using the current validation batch statistics instead of those gathered at training time provides results that are on par with the training performance.
-This constitutes an important limitation of batch normalization in this case as the evaluation thus needs to be performed in a batched manner.
+This constitutes an essential limitation of batch normalization in this case as the evaluation thus needs to be performed in a batched manner.
 @table:ssl:multi_source:experiments:normalization displays the influence of the batch size on the performance of the network trained with #acr("BN").